UniqueSecure/MePOSJavaSDK/README.md

 ## Use of the MePOS Connect SDK on Java

 ### Libraries

 The MePOS Connect SDK for Java currently includes one jar.

 * meepos-sdk.jar

-  The MePOS connect library is provided for Android as an aar file for use with Android Studio.

 ### Add the SDK to your project